velvia/links/README.md

 * [Gherkin](https://github.com/alandipert/gherkin) - a Lisp implemented in bash !!
 * [Nimrod](http://nimrod-lang.org/) - a neat, compile-straight-to-binary, static systems language with beautiful Python-like syntax, union types, generics, macros, first-class functions.
 What Go should have been.
 * [Bret Victor](http://worrydream.com) - A set of excellent essays and talks from a great visual designer

+### Tips on installing Ruby

+becoz it's so darn painful.

+* On OSX: make sure setUID bit is not set on dtrace: `sudo chmod -s /usr/sbin/dtrace` (see [this Homebrew issue](https://github.com/Homebrew/homebrew/issues/32910))
+* Try [chruby](https://github.com/postmodern/chruby) and ruby-install instead of rbenv.
+Installs rubies into /opt/rubies and lighter weight, also there is a fish shell [chruby-fish](https://github.com/JeanMertz/chruby-fish).